-If you are tired of the same old routine of searching for jobs, applying and then not hearing anything back, you need to try some new social media tricks.
+If you are tired of the same old routine of searching for jobs, applying and then not hearing anything back, try some of these new social media tricks.

-Or maybe you will find it easier to just enhance how you use LinkedIn and Facebook to steal the show within your niche.
-You can break out of job seeker mode and be one of the first in your industry to embrace social media tools and become a sought-after resource.
+Break out of job-seeker-mode and be one of the first in your industry to embrace social media tools and become a sought-after resource.
 Along the way, you may just meet some interesting people!

 7 Social Media Tricks For Your Career and Job Search

-The key is knowing what tools are on the rise and how to use them to advance your career.
+The key is knowing what social media platforms are on the rise and how to use them to advance your career.

 1. Add Bling to LinkedIn